Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 This is not to say you can’t get decent smoky flavor out of your Traeger 575 Pro — you just have to plan ahead and smoke at the grill’s lowest 165-degree setting before you (likely) raise the temp to complete your cook.

 Because other styles of smokers are more difficult to use, I tended to not use them very often — even when they sat on my deck ready to use.
 Too much of a pain to get going and keep going properly.
 While that’s not always true — and you can get good results from many kinds of grills and smokers — that was the cooking rut I was stuck in.
 And that is part of the point of this review: You can smoke salmon near an open fire or make mouth-watering steaks over charcoal in a big bowl or cut-up steel barrel.
 But most of us don’t smoke anything because it requires more time and planning than we have.
-(And we’re in a rut.)

 ‘Smoky Oven’ Cooking

-This Traeger review photo shows the Traeger Pro 575 Pellet Grill's firepot.
+Closeup of the Traeger Pro 575 Pellet Grill's firepot.

 This is the little firepot where all the magic starts.

-I’m not a culinary expert, but what happens when you cook on the Traeger is that you learn that you’re essentially baking food with smoke and fire.
+What happens when you cook on the Traeger is that you learn that you’re essentially baking food with smoke and fire.
 And this heating method — smoky fire created from wood pellets — delivers consistently fantastic results for all sorts of meats and vegetables.

 I have more room for error with burgers on the Traeger.
 I don’t have to babysit the burgers and they turn out great — juicy and cooked to the temperatures I’m looking for.
 And I don’t even have to flip them!
 This is especially cool when it comes to cooking lean burgers, and in particular, cooking wild game elk burgers.

 What this means is that you don’t have to give up great hamburgers if you get a Traeger.
 In fact, your burgers might even get better.
-Which brings up another point: There are a lot of pellet grill tutorials available these days on YouTube, and there’s even a MasterClass on how to smoke meat with a pellet smoker!

 Smoked Ribs, Tri-Tip, Brisket, Chicken, Pork Loins, and Halibut, Oh My

 The best thing about a Traeger is the broad range of foods you can smoke/grill with it.
 More importantly, you can easily find thousands of Traeger Recipes — as well as thousands of generic pellet grill recipes — online.
-Traeger has a handy app full of recipes (and grill controls) for your phone, but you can also just Google whatever you want to cook and you’ll find lots of options.
+Traeger has a handy app full of recipes (and grill controls) for your phone, but you can also just search online for whatever you want to cook and you’ll find lots of options.

 My favorite go-to meat on the Traeger is a tri-tip roast.
 Why?
 It’s relatively affordable, produces excellent results, and it looks great when you pull it off the Traeger, let it rest, then slice it up.
 Everybody loves a Tri-Tip and it’s hard to get it wrong on a Traeger.